arafat-hasan/postgres-notes/README.md

 ```

-After enabling the version 12 module stream, you can install the `postgresql-server` package to install PostgreSQL 12 and all of its dependencies:
+After enabling the version 12 module stream, we can install the `postgresql-server` package to install PostgreSQL 12 and all of its dependencies:

 ```
 $ sudo dnf install postgresql-server